Ethical Principles and Publication Policy

 3. The selection processes of referees based on expertise and experience in the relevant field.
 The referees are given 15 days to review a manuscript sent them.

 4. If a reviewer thinks that she/he cannot complete the reviewing process within the given time, she/he can ask the Editor for extra time or let the Editor know that she/he is not being able to review the manuscript due to various reasons, such as the shortage of time.
-Doing these things help the Editor to assign new reviewers without losing too much time.
+Doing these things help the editor assign new reviewers without losing too much time.

 5. If a reviewer cannot review the manuscript assigned to her/him within the given scope of time, she/he is sent a reminder e-mail with an additional 10 days for completing the reviewing process.
 If she/he does not return the reviewed manuscripts within the additional time, that manuscript may withdraw from her/him.
-After then, it is assigned to another referee.
+After that, it is assigned to another referee.

 6. If there is a divergence of opinion between the two reviewers (one accepting the manuscript and the other rejecting it), the field editor examines the review reports, compares and contrasts the reviewers’ critics and viewpoints, as well as their reasoning to arrive at a decision.